marco262/my_wiki/data/onednd/class/druid.md

 |       4        |  1/2   |      No      |
 |       8        |   1    |     Yes      |

 ***Number of Uses.*** You can use Wild Shape twice.
-You regain one expended use when you finish a Short Rest, and you regain all expended uses when you finish a Long Rest.
+You regain one expended use when you finish a Short Rest, and you regain all expended uses when you finish a [[glossary:Long Rest]].

 You gain additional uses when you reach certain Druid levels, as shown in the Wild Shape column of the Druid table.